Vegan Australia campaigns

 in Australia, the indirect, and more important, aim is to bring about:

-"a world in which people treat other animals respectfully, ensure
+"a world in which people treat other animals with respect, ensure

 justice for them and enable them to live their life free of human